We’ve all seen vitamin ads telling us they’ll make us healthier than ever before.

 Have a look at the structural differences between vitamin B3 and B12 for example.
-They're both B vitamins, and both are used as coenzymes in the body yet B12 is more than 10 times the size and is immensely more complex in its structure than vitamin B3.
+B are used as coenzymes in the body yet B12 is more than 10 times the size and is immensely more complex in its structure than vitamin B3.

 How B Vitamins Affect The Brain

 All B vitamins are necessary cofactors in the process of energy production from carbohydrates, lipids, and proteins in different ways.

 Without the ability to create energy, our brain couldn’t function.

 This is the simple version.
-And is the general reason why B vitamins can contribute to optimal brain function.
-Beyond energy production, there are 3 B vitamins that play specific roles in the brain and nervous system.
+And is the reason why B vitamins can contribute to optimal brain function.
+Beyond energy production, there are three B vitamins that play specific roles in the brain and nervous system.
 Vitamins B6, B9, and B12 are considered the major players when it comes to brain health.